Homosexuality and the United Church of Canada: Same-sex marriage

 In 1992, although same-sex marriages did not exist in Canada, the 34th General Council called for liturgical and pastoral resources for same-sex covenants be made available to congregations.
 In 1999, representatives of the Church appeared before Parliament's Standing Committee on Justice and Human Rights to speak in favour of a bill extending survivor pension rights to same-sex couples on the same basis as those in heterosexual relationships.
 In 2000, the 37th General Council resolved to support the civil recognition of same-sex partnerships.
 In 2003, at the 37th General Council, commissioners affirmed that "human sexual orientations, whether heterosexual or homosexual, are a gift from God and part of the marvellous diversity of creation."
 When later that year, courts in Ontario and British Columbia ruled in favour of same-sex marriage, church leadership called upon the government of Canada to extend these rulings across the country.
 Representatives of the church appeared before the Justice Committee considering a bill to authorize same-sex marriages.
 Moderator Peter Short editorialized in national newspapers and wrote to Members of Parliament on behalf of the church.

 Coming seventeen years after the divisions caused by the issue of gay ordination, the same-sex marriage issue again divided liberal congregations willing to consecrate same-sex weddings from those that did not.
 This caused some more members to step away from the United Church.

 Although there are many United Church congregations that now allow same-sex marriages to take place within their sanctuaries, there are many that do not.
 Nonetheless, the schisms that divided the church appear to be healing as acceptance of gay ordination and same-sex marriage become more widespread.
-Conservative factions such as United Church Renewal Fellowship (UCRD) and the National Alliance of Covenanting Congregations have seen their membership decline since 2000, with the latter now only claiming 75 of the United Church's more than 2000 congregations as members.
+Conservative factions such as the United Church Renewal Fellowship (UCRF) and the National Alliance of Covenanting Congregations have seen their membership decline since 2000, with the latter now only claiming 75 of the United Church's more than 2000 congregations as members.